sq5rix/todo/README.md

-simple command-line todo list, savel todo lis in a file Witten in Rust
+Simple command-line todo list, saves todo list in a local file.
+Written in Rust.
+Use as-is.